Snow Bowl (1985): Legacy

-The game would go down in Packers' history and the Buccaneers–Packers rivalry not necessarily for the play on the field, but rather for the weather and its impacts on game attendance and field conditions.
+The game became known in Packers' history and the Buccaneers–Packers rivalry not necessarily for the play on the field, but rather for the weather and its impacts on game attendance and field conditions.
 Packers' personnel noted after the game that this was one of the worst storms they had witnessed in Green Bay and one of the most impactful to a Packers home game.
 The stadium was so empty that fans started sledding down the aisles.
 The gameday attendance was the lowest in Packers' history until the COVID-19 pandemic prevented all fans from attending games during parts of the 2020 NFL season.
 In 2014, Sports Illustrated called the game one of the top ten most memorable NFL games in the snow.